 Should You Fertilize?

 Sweet acacias don’t need fertilizer.
 They get all the nutrients they need from native soil.
-And since they are a member of the legume family (Fabaceae), they fix nitrogen which naturally improves their surrounding soil.
+And since they belong to the legume family (Fabaceae), they fix nitrogen, which naturally improves their surrounding soil.

 How to Prune

-Sweet acacia naturally grows as a large shrub or a small multi-trunk tree and needs a substantial amount of pruning to train it into a tree.
-Plants frequently send up suckers at the base and at pruning cuts that need to be removed.
+Sweet acacia naturally grows as a large shrub or a small multi-trunk tree and needs a substantial amount of pruning to be trained to grow as a tree.
+Plants frequently send up suckers at the base and at pruning cuts that will need to be removed.

 Trees grow as wide as they do tall.
 If you raise the canopy base too high, the trunk can suffer from sunscald.